1. Education

 What Boiling Point Elevation Is and How It Works

 Boiling point elevation, like freezing point depression, is a colligative property of matter.
 This means it depends on the number of particles present in a solution and not on the type of particles or their mass.
+In other words, increasing the concentration of the particles increases the temperature at which the solution boils.

 The amount of boiling point elevation can be calculated using the Clausius-Clapeyron equation and Raoult's law.
 For an ideal dilute solution: